|

 Cornish

-surname transferred to forename use, itself from a place name
+surname transferred to forename use, possibly composed

 DENZIL:

-Variant of Denzel, probably a
+Variant spelling of Cornish Denzel,

-(Déodat): French form of Deodatus,
+DÉODAT: French form of

 meaning "given to God."